rubenwardy/minetest_modding_book/README.md

 It uses Jekyll to turn Markdown into a website.

 Book written by rubenwardy and contributers.
-License: CC-BY-NC-SA 3.0
+License: CC-BY-SA 3.0

 Contributing
 ------------

 You don't need to run jekyll, you can just edit and create files in
 chapters.
 In fact, you don't even need to do markdown, send me a word document
 and I can convert it into the correct formatting.
-It is the writing which is the hard
-bit, not the formatting.
+It is the writing which is the hard bit, not the formatting.

 Running as a Website
 --------------------